Harbord Village: History

 Lippincott Street runs north-south through Harbord Village, and is an example of the architectural style which used to typify the area.
 It was originally part of lot 17 purchased in 1815 by George Taylor Denison for the building of his new home "Belle Vue."
 The street is likely named for Richard Lippincott (Loyalist) who settled in then York.
-The residential street runs through present day Kensington Market, College Street and Bloor Street.
-It includes a selection of Toronto architecture, including Victorian worker's cottages, Toronto bay-and-gable and more modern bungalows.
+The residential street runs through present day Kensington Market, College Street, and Bloor Street.
+It includes a selection of Toronto architecture, such as Victorian worker's cottages, Toronto bay-and-gables, and more modern bungalows.

 Demographics

 Census tracts 0059.00 and 0060.00 of the Canada 2011 Census cover Harbord Village.
-According to the Statistics Canada 2011, the neighbourhood has 3794 residents, showing a constant decrease in the population.
+According to the Statistics Canada 2011, the neighbourhood has 3,794 residents, showing a constant decrease in the population.
 There are various ethnicity based immigrants present in the area, consisting mostly from Europe and East Asia.
-Out of the selected visible minority, there are 450 Chinese (11.86%), 55 Japanese (1.45%) and 30 Korean (0.79%).
+Out of the selected visible minority, there are 450 Chinese (11.86%), 55 Japanese (1.45%), and 30 Korean (0.79%).
 Average income is $44,082.
 The ten most common native languages, after English, are: